OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 - 200 GB of file storage configured.
 - Load balancer to manage traffic to UI-only nodes.

 This configuration will provide 80 concurrent deployments, with the capacity to quickly increase to 120.
-Keeping the task cap at 20 will allow Octopus to evenly split the load across all the nodes.
+We recommend keeping the task cap at 20 to allow Octopus to more evenly split the load across all the nodes.
 The two UI-only nodes will allow users to interact with Octopus Deploy without consuming compute resources needed to orchestrate deployments.

 :::hint
 You will notice the Octopus Linux container is not mentioned in this section.
 That omission is intentional.

 Customers have been running Octopus Deploy on Windows Server with High Availability configured since 2015.
 While we are confident in the Octopus Linux container's reliability and performance, after all, Octopus Cloud runs on the Octopus Linux container in AKS clusters in Azure; we don't have the same amount of data as we do with Windows Server.

+The Octopus Deploy Linux Container has a few limitations you should be aware of.
+- You cannot use Active Directory authentication with it.
+- You cannot run any tasks on the server; you must have at least one [worker](/docs/infrastructure/workers/index.md) configured.
+If you have a lot of PowerShell scripts, we'd recommend that worker run on Windows Server.
+- You must configure volume mounts for the Octopus directory, otherwise each time the container restarts you'll loose all your packages, task logs, project images (essentially any BLOB data).
+See our [sample docker compose](/docs/installation/octopus-in-container/docker-compose-linux.md) for the list of volumes.
+- Getting access to the Octopus Server Logs involves jumping through a few hoops, making it difficult to diagnose and debug.

 We are currently working with our existing customers on what best practices look like for the Octopus Linux container.